RogerOliveDelgado/bemobile-marvel-tech-challenge/README.md

 # Marvel Tech Challenge

 This repository contains a web application developed as part of a technical challenge.
 The application is built using modern web technologies, focusing on responsive design, clean architecture, and maintainable code.
+The application interacts with Marvel API, allowing the user to get information about its favorites Marvel characters.

 ## Table of Contents